anvc/scalar-for-unity/README.md

 ### Public Methods
 **GetRelatedNodes**(type, direction, [includeNonPages], [sort])

-Returns an array of ScalarNode objects related to the node by the specified criteria.
+Returns a List of ScalarNode objects related to the node by the specified criteria.

+**GetRelations**(type, direction, [includeNonPages], [sort])

+Returns a List of ScalarRelation objects related to the node by the specified criteria.

 **GetDisplayTitle**()